Rammina/rammina-interview-prep-tips/README.md

 **Practice:**

 * Say it out loud daily until automatic
-* Practice even when you do not think they will ask: they will
+* Practice even when you do not think they will ask: they most likely will

+(No prepared intro will make you seem like a very weak or unprepared candidate)

 ---